DropOfDarkness/learning/README.md

           laravelsail/php81-composer:latest \
           composer install

+Then, make a copy (and adjust to your liking) the default environment config:

+    $ cp .env.example .env
+    $ nano .env

 Finally, to start the server, simply run:

     $ ./vendor/bin/sail up

 It should then be possible to connect to the website on `localhost`.

+**Note:** If you did not supply a value for `$APP_KEY` in the above `.env` config, you may encounter an error page with a prompt to generate a key automatically.
+In that case, just click the button to do so, and then refresh the page.